filecoin-project/fvm-docs/CONTRIBUTIONS.md

 ### Images

 To add images to a page, move the images into that page's folder and reference them using standard markdown syntax.
-For example, if you want to add an image called `dog.png` to the `/concepts/basics/overview` page you must move the image into `/concepts/en/concepts/basics/overview`:
+For example, if you want to add an image called `dog.png` to the `/concepts/basics/overview` page, you must move the image into `/concepts/en/concepts/basics/overview`:

 ```plaintext
 concepts